Tropical Dry Forest Volunteer Projects in Costa Rica

 Where will I live on this project?

 Volunteers live in the park in camp along with our staff accommodation, offices and kitchen.
 There are four dormitory style rooms which sleep up to 6 volunteers.
 The rooms are basic and have a bathroom attached with a cold water shower, toilet and sink.
 There are also fans to help keep you cool during the day and night, and shelves to put your things on.
 The camp has a main dining room area with tables where everyone eats together.
 There is also a TV and DVD player in this area.

 The park also has a fully equipped kitchen next to the dining room.
 The Projects Abroad cook, Meicel, is very friendly and will always be happy to make special meals for people who have any specific food requirements.
 She is always on board to help anyone improve their Spanish or their dancing!

 Just outside the park's protection limits (about 5 minutes’ walk), although still on the park's land, there is a large football field which is free to use.
 There is also a small bar with a swimming pool which volunteers can use for a small fee.
 The park also possesses a breath-taking look-out point which offers impressive views of the valleys of the Tempisque River and some of the islands in the Gulf of Nicoya.
 The park is also near to the beautiful beaches in Costa Rica.

 You can join the Conservation & Environment project in Costa Rica for two or three weeks if you don't have time to join us for four weeks or more.
 Although you will gain a valuable cultural insight and work intensely on a variety of conservation activities please be aware that you may not be able to make the same impact as someone volunteering for a longer period.

-All volunteers on Teaching, Care, Sports, Journalism, Medicine, Physiotherapy or Spanish placements in Costa Rica now have the opportunity to add a 1 Week Conservation Add-On to the end of their main placement.
-For more information visit our 1 Week Conservation Add-On page.
+All volunteers taking part on any project in Costa Rica now have the opportunity to add a 1 Week Conservation Add-On to the end of their main placement.